-Students who wish to register to audit a class (i.e., attend the class but not receive credit) need to secure permission from the program director.
+Students who wish to register to audit a class (i.e., attend the class but not receive credit) must obtain approval from the program director.
 Students must pay the applicable audit fee and any course fees.
-To have the audit placed on their permanent record; students must meet the regular attendance policy of the course.
-Registration for audit may not be changed to credit after that term's drop/add period.
-If credit is subsequently needed or desired, the student must take the course for credit, paying the applicable tuition and fees.
+To have the audit placed on their permanent record, students must meet the regular attendance policy of the course.
+Registration for audit may not be changed to credit after the drop/add period for that term.
+If credit is desired subsequent to completing the course, the student must retake the course for credit, paying the applicable tuition and fees.

-Auditing students will not be required to complete assignments and exams unless the instructor requests that assignments be completed as a necessary part of attending the class.
+Auditing students will not be required to complete assignments and/or exams unless the instructor requests that assignments be completed as a necessary part of attending the class.
 An instructor has no obligation to meet with an auditing student after class or to correct assignments submitted by an auditing student, unless the instructor has requested that the student complete the materials.